HenryDeLange/WildLogMyWild/README.md

 # WildLogMyWild
-This repository provides easy access to releases of WildLog MyWild Edittion.
+This repository provides easy access to releases of WildLog MyWild edition.